Ghazal 109, Verse 8x

 adab ne sau;Npii hame;N surmah-saa))ii-e ;hairat

-1) courtesy/deportment has consigned/confided to us the collyrium-like-ness of amazement/stupefaction
+1) courtesy consigned/confided to us the collyrium-applying of amazement

-2) we keep a closed/'bound' tongue and an 'open'/free eye
+2) we keep a closed/'bound' tongue and an 'opened'/free eye

 Notes: